-The study was conducted in Uganda in Kampala district using K2 Telecom limited as a case study.
-The study was carried out at the head offices of the company located at Mugwazirrwaza building in Katwe on Entebbe Road.
+The study was conducted in Uganda in Kampala city using Uganda Telecom limited as a case study.
+The study was carried out at the head offices of the company located at Plot 2-4A, Speke

+Road, Kampala Central Division.
 The selection of the study area was influenced by its convenient location and availability of an adequate number of potential respondents.